9elt/Ecsm/README.md

 # ECSM

-This project is under development,
+> This project is under development, a proof of concept: [Ecsm-py](https://github.com/9elt/Ecsm-py)

-A proof of concept: [Ecsm-py](https://github.com/9elt/Ecsm-py)
+A tool to easily manage state in html and css only websites

 ### html